 Zero percent financing deals are generally reserved for borrowers with excellent credit — typically classified as a credit score of 800 and above.
 You’ll want to review your credit reports before you start shopping for auto financing.
 Each lender also has its own definition of excellent credit, and qualification requirements could vary from vehicle to vehicle.

 Because zero APR qualification standards vary so widely, your best bet is to call the auto dealership in advance.
 Ask what criteria you need to meet to qualify for interest-free financing on a specific vehicle.
 Aside from your credit score, an auto lender may consider additional factors when it reviews your application, such as:

 - Income and address verification.

 Regardless of the condition of your credit — good, bad, fair or excellent — you should take the time to seek preapproval from outside financing sources as well.
-Preapproval can help you compare your options and give you a backup plan in the event that you don’t qualify for the automaker’s special offer.
+Preapproval can help you compare your options and give you a backup plan if you don’t qualify for the automaker’s exclusive offer.